The Latymer School: History and Development

 The earliest mention of a house system at Latymer is from the Fourth Annual Sports in 1914, when two 'new' houses, Keats and Lamb, entered the lists for the first time.
 They joined the two original house, Latymer and Wyatt.
 This four-house structure was established during the headmastership of Richard Ashworth, and inter-house competitions, such as those for the Cornish Cup and Harold Dormer Shield, became a feature of school life.
+The school's premier house trophy, the Dormer Shield, was originally presented to the school in 1923 by Harold Dormer.
+It was gifted in memory of his brother, Percy Dormer, who had attended the old Church Street school from 1882 to 1885 and died in 1922.
+Originally intended for outdoor games, it evolved to become the top annual award for the house scoring the most aggregate points across all sports and cultural competitions.

 In 1929, under Headmaster Victor Davis, the system expanded to six houses with the addition of Ashworth and Dolbé.
 A prefectorial system was introduced at this time, which altered the student leadership dynamic previously held by house captains.
 Later headmasters continued to refine the system's function.
 In 1958, Headmaster Dr. Trefor Jones included the formal assignment of staff to houses, regular house meetings, and structured charitable activities associated with each house.

 From the 1970s, the house system was more deeply integrated into the school's pastoral framework.
 Headmaster Edward Kelly established a structure where students were assigned to form groups that corresponded with their house, remaining in these groups for the majority school years.
 This was further refined by his successor, Geoffrey Mills, who introduced a system of Year Tutors in 1984, which later evolved into the Heads of Year structure.